 Where Did They Come From?

 Most of these sightings have been young males, probably looking for mates after being displaced by older, more dominant males.
-It is currently thought that an increase in mountain lion populations in the Black Hills and the Rocky Mountains has contributed to the recent sightings in Kansas.
+An increase in mountain lion populations in the Black Hills and the Rocky Mountains may have contributed to the recent sightings in Kansas.
 A few biologists, however, maintain that the mountain lions could actually be coming from the Ozarks of Missouri and Arkansas.

 So far there are no reports of mountain lions breeding within Kansas.
 Still, experts now acknowledge that given the state’s sizable deer population and areas of suitable habitat, at least along streams, it is possible that cougars could expand their range and once again establish a small but permanent presence within our borders.